Kinship Legal Guardianship

 - You must be financially eligible to care for the child

 Once you meet these eligibility criteria, you can ask the court to appoint you as the child’s kinship legal guardian.
-If granted, you could have many of the legal rights as the parent, but the parents would still retain limited parental rights.
+If granted, you could have many of the legal rights as the parent, but the parents would retain their parental rights.